codemedic1424/Develop-in-Swift-2025/Notes/Swift/Functions_Swift_notes.md

 greetMessage() //will print "Good Morning Abraham!"
 ```

-If you try to call the inner function, in the global scope, it will result in an error.
+Inner functions are not visible outside the outer function — attempting to call `displayName()` directly will result in an error.

 #### Nested Functions Example (with parameters)